FioChuck/cloud-composer-demo/README.md

 | ------------- | -------------------------------------------------------------- |
 | GCP_SA_KEY    | Service Account Key used to authenticate GitHub to GCP Project |

 The deployment yaml file found in `/.github/workflows/` defines the setup in two stages; a build stage followed by a deploy stage.
+Notice the `Delete previous DAG version` step has `continue-on-error: true`; this allows the step to progress even if the DAG has not yet been created.
 These stages are described in detail below:

 1. Build
    > - Authentication with GCP - [auth](https://github.com/google-github-actions/auth)